Baby girl electrocuted in Karnataka | Law-Order

 Baby girl electrocuted in Karnataka

-An eight-months-old baby girl died of electrocution after she allegedly bit a plugged in torch charger at Uttara Kannada district, police said on Thursday.
+An eight-month-old baby girl died of electrocution after she allegedly bit a plugged in torch charger at Uttara Kannada district, police said on Thursday.

 - Country: